Michiel-VandeVelde/Thesis/content/introduction.md

 meaning that the declaration of a rule, consisting of subrules and tokens, is done based on identifiers of the rules.
 The identifiers of those rules are only replaced with the actual implementation of the rules when you compile/ build the parser.
 By cleverly defining an API that links rule identifiers with rule implementations, one creates a composable parser.
-Additionally, a parser only gets you the Abstract Syntax Tree (AST) or Concrete Syntax Tree (CST) [](cite:cites alfred2007compilers), while query engines operate on a higher level, namely the [SPARQL Algebra](cite:cites spec:sparqllang).
+A parser only gets you the Abstract Syntax Tree (AST) or Concrete Syntax Tree (CST) [](cite:cites alfred2007compilers), while query engines operate on a higher level, namely the [SPARQL Algebra](cite:cites spec:sparqllang), so additional transformations are required after parsing.
 The SPARQL specification describes how to translate the AST into these algebraic operations.
 Query evaluation and optimization relies on the manipulation of these algebraic operations, and [SPARQL federation](cite:cites spec:sparqlfed) relies on the conversion of algebra operations to query strings.